usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Using Federal Risk and Authorization Management Program (FedRAMP), authorized services can streamline security approvals and ensure compliance with federal standards.
 Lastly, agencies must ensure that cloud solutions follow vendor-recommended best practices for architecture, deployment, and emerging technologies like AI/ML.
 Poor implementations by contractors using outdated approaches often result in high costs and technical debt.
 Getting it right from the start helps ensure secure, efficient, and scalable cloud operations.

-### Why Understanding Cloud Computing Is Critical for Government Contracting Officers
+### Why understanding cloud computing is critical for government contracting officers

-#### 1\.
-Cloud Procurement is Fundamentally Different
+**1\.
+Cloud procurement is fundamentally different**

 Contracting for cloud services is not like buying traditional IT hardware or managing a data center:

 * Cloud services are dynamic, agencies buy elastic, scalable services, not fixed assets.
 * Service catalogs change and grow frequently, agencies should ensure they have access to new and emerging services without having to renegotiate or pursue contract modifications.
 * Payment models differ, cloud uses "pay-as-you-go" structures rather than upfront capital expenditures.
 * Management expectations change, agencies must adapt their oversight to a shared responsibility model between the cloud vendor and agency.

 If contracting officers apply traditional procurement models to cloud, it can lead to: